Success, like my life as a business coach is a journey not a destination

 Several other supposed online coaches had taken advantage of my time and hard earned money.
 Therefore, I could see the sincerity in her actions and words.

 Sandi Krakowski showed me that I could build a website and start writing about my life, my business and family.
+Building a professional website that represents you and your business can be done with the help of Made Simple Media and other web design agencies that produce quality content that meets the high standards of their customers.
 Her example of practicing what she preached ensured me that she knew what she was talking about.
 I could share my journey with others and help them be successful too.
 My decision to hire her as my business coach was a solid one.
 However, something was still blocking me from successfully reaching my dreams.

 Through her coaching sessions, she introduced her students to PJ McClure, the Mindset Maven.
 I really did not think I needed anymore head work.
 After all, I had gone through three intense years of monthly training sessions to groom myself for success.